Meaning of a Dream

 Frequently Asked Questions

-What does a black figure or shadow figure in a dream mean?
+What does wearing black clothing in a dream symbolize?

 Recommended Reading